I broke this case study into two “updates” and the numbers reported are from just the first 9 days of the campaign.

 What you’re actually seeing here is my method for testing products that I’m interested in promoting.
 I run ice cold traffic to them and if I can manage to come out profitable in the end, I build out a small affiliate funnel to promote the product.

-Building out the affiliate funnel (an email business where I promote affiliate products) is what I cover throughout the Newsletter Academy Training.
+Building out the affiliate funnel (an email business where I promote affiliate products) is what I cover in depth in my other trainings.

 That’s not to say you HAVE to build out the funnel… you could continue on with a direct linking campaign as long as you’re happy with the profit.

 A “direct-linking” campaign is when you link directly to the affiliate offer from your traffic source.
-You sacrifice your chances of building a list, which I’m not a fan of (unless you use this sneaky direct-linking trick).
+You sacrifice your chances of building a list, which I’m not a fan of.

 Without a list, you’re constantly scrambling to find new offers to direct link to if your winning offers suddenly disappear.